dask/dask/docs/source/institutional-faq.rst

 gives substantial benefits long term.
 For example:

--   Because Pandas maintainers also maintain Dask, when Pandas issues a new releases Dask issues a release in lock-step.
+-   Because Pandas maintainers also maintain Dask, when Pandas issues a new releases Dask issues a release at the same time to ensure continuity and compatibility.

--   Because Scikit-Learn maintainers maintain and use Dask when they train on large clusters, you can be assured that Dask-ML focuses on pragmatic and important solutions like XGBoost integration, and hyper-parameter selection over common model types, and that integration between the two feels natural for novice users.
+-   Because Scikit-Learn maintainers maintain and use Dask when they train on large clusters, you can be assured that Dask-ML focuses on pragmatic and important solutions like XGBoost integration, and hyper-parameter selection, and that the integration between the two feels natural for novice and expert users alike.

--   Because Jupyter maintainers also maintain Dask, powerful Jupyter technologies like JupyterHub and JupyterLab are designed with Dask's needs in mind, and new features are pushed quickly to provide a first class modern user experience.
+-   Because Jupyter maintainers also maintain Dask, powerful Jupyter technologies like JupyterHub and JupyterLab are designed with Dask's needs in mind, and new features are pushed quickly to provide a first class and modern user experience.

 Additionally, Dask is maintained both by a broad community of maintainers, as well as substantial institutional support (several full-time employees each)